mictjs/RetroPie-Extra-WIP/README.md

-Focused on the latest version of Ubuntu
+Focused on the latest versions of Ubuntu

 # RetroPie-Extra-WIP